Spec Marketplace Progress Security GitHub

 Cluster

-PostgreSQL · Distributed
+PostgreSQL · distributed

 Scale horizontally.
 High availability, distributed scheduling, same extensions.
 The config never changes.